 It’s also more reassuring to know that there’s always someone on the other end of the phone who can field complaints and questions.
-If there’s a problem with the shipment or last minute changes to the arrangement, the forwarder can easily make adjustments.
+If there’s a problem with the shipment or last-minute changes to the arrangement, the forwarder can easily make adjustments.

 Better Optimised Systems

 For all that these new freight marketplaces boast of cheaper initial shipment fees in order to draw new customers, this is hardly anything to get excited about.
-Experienced freight forwarders know that saving money is not just about finding a carrier who offers affordable rates.
-It has something more to do with optimisation of transportation systems.
+Experienced freight forwarders know that saving money is not just about finding a carrier that offers affordable rates.
+It has something more to do with the optimisation of transportation systems.

 What makes a forwarder’s services more cost-effective are the systems in place.
-For instance, they might combine goods and cargo so that a single freight travels on lower cost modes.
+For instance, they might combine goods and cargo so that a single freight travels on lower-cost modes.
 They will also pick the most efficient routes that would take less fuel time to further drive down expenses.
 In short, what you can save from a fully optimised system far outweighs the convenience of price discovery features on those freight marketplace apps.

 Shipping delays can be devastating to businesses.
 When a crisis strikes, someone on the field should be equipped to deal with it, or the extra hours your goods spend in transit could cost you a lot.
-The forwarder’s job includes coming up with solutions on-the-go be it for freak weather, customs errors, inaccessible routes, vehicle breakdowns, and other problems that could arise.
+The forwarder’s job includes coming up with solutions on the go be it for freak weather, customs errors, inaccessible routes, vehicle breakdowns, and other problems that could arise.

 With the forwarder as the middleman, shippers no longer have to worry about such concerns.
 Their primary goal is to ensure pickup and delivery of each good, and at no added stress on your end.
 This way, you can instead turn your attention to matters that are more important to your company.